Interview with Peter Weishar

 by Judith Rubin

-Peter Weishar spoke to InPark editor Judith Rubin about the new Master of Science in Themed Experience program at the University of Central Florida (UCF) in Orlando, first announced in February 2021.
+Peter Weishar, Professor of Themed Experience at the University of Central Florida (Orlando), spoke to InPark editor Judith Rubin about the new Master of Science in Themed Experience program at UCF, first announced in February 2021.
 The 33-credit program is designed to be completed in four semesters.

 Tell us about the structure of the program and what makes it unique.